What Is Passive Fire Protection?

 Passive fire products are made to pass through rigorous testing under extreme fires.

-Components of Passive Fire Protection System
+Components of the Passive Fire Protection System

 Just like it’s important to know what is passive fire protection, in the same manner, it’s important to know about its components it.